 Property tax assessments are invoiced on April 15th of each year for the current calendar year.
 Payment is due by July 15th.
-A penalty of 6% of the amount due is added to any outstanding balances on July 16th of that year, however the Board of Directors waived late fees for 2020.
-The following information pertains to the year ended 31st December 2020:
+A penalty of 6% of the amount due is added to any outstanding balances on July 16th of that year.
+The following information pertains to the year ended 31st December 2021:

-Total Taxable Property Assessments \$ 136,953,930 Assessment for 2020 (in mills) 1.88 Calculated Property Tax Levied (before assessment adjustments and late fees assessed) \$ 257,473
+Total Taxable Property Assessments \$ 141,837,390

+Assessment for 2021 (in mills) 1.88

+Calculated Property Tax Levied

+(before assessment adjustments and late

+fees assessed) \$ 266,654